Home About Articles Campaigns Gallery Contact

 countryside]

-Construction of the data centre would entail 10 years of heavy traffic, noise and disruption, and the resulting complex of 3-storey, warehouse-sized buildings would consume several hundred thousand kilowatts of power, most of which would end up as heat.
-We fear there could be both electricity and water shortages in the area as a result of the data centre's demands on these resources.
+Construction would entail at least 10 years of heavy traffic, noise and disruption, and the resulting complex of 3-storey, warehouse-sized buildings would consume several hundred thousand kilowatts of power, most of which would end up as heat.
+We fear increased demand could cause shortages of both electricity and water.

 HFoE Chair and co-founder Rosina Purnell writes: “There must be hundreds of brownfield sites across London which could accommodate this monstrosity.
 Why is our council going along with this destruction of a beautiful open space?”.